aliirz/aliirz.com/_pages/resume.md

 - **Director of Technology, Code for Pakistan (April 2020 - Present, Islamabad, Pakistan)**
   - Spearheading technology initiatives, focusing on the development of data-driven applications for social impact.
   - Mentoring and fostering a culture of innovation among tech talent.

+- **CEO and Co-Founder, BoostPanda, (November 2023 - Present, Islamabad, Pakistan)**
+  - Building the next-gen AI based tool for Engineering and Project Managers

 - **Director of Marketing Technologies, Application Informatics (March 2020 - Present, North Carolina, United States)**
   - Overseeing the development of advanced analytics solutions in a part-time capacity.